-You can save a HOLD file for a report in the following formats:
+Yo u can save a HOLD file for a report in the following formats:

-Ţ Binary (.ftm)
+Binary (.ftm)

-Ţ FOCUS (.foc).
-For more information, see FOCUS Format Index Fields on page 467.
+FOCUS (.foc).
+For more information, see FOCUS Format Index Fields on page 473.

-Ţ Comma Delimited with Titles (.csv)
+Comma Delimited with Titles (.csv)

-Ţ Plain Text (.ftm)
+Plain Text (.ftm)

-Ţ Tab Delimited (.tab)
+Tab Delimited (.tab)

-Ţ Tab Delimited with Titles (.tab)
+Tab Delimited with Titles (.tab)

-Ç Database Table (.sql)
+Database Table (.sql)

 Note: The Database Table output is only available when working against an SQL database.

-Ţ SQL Script (.sql)
+SQL Script (.sql)

-Ţ Hyperstage (.bht)
+Hyperstage (.bht)

 Note: The Hyperstage output is only available when the reporting server has a Hyperstage adapter configuration.

-Ţ XML (.xml)
+XML (.xml)

-Ç JSON (.json)
+JSON (.json)

-' Υοι can save a HOLD file for a chart in the following formats:
+Yo u can save a HOLD file for a chart in the following formats:

-Creating HO LD Files
+PNG (.png)

-7 Thi s section contains examples of how you would use a HOLD file.
+GIF (.gif)

-ľ Not te:
+SVG (.svg)

-Ţ Across fields are not allowed in HOLD files.
+JPEG (.jpg)

-Ţ Using the Change Title option in the Query pane, you can change the title of a field prior to creating a HOLD file.
-A blank space in the title will be replaced by an underscore.
-This functionality enables you to control the names used for the fields included in the HOLD file and makes it easier to find the fields when creating a report, chart, or document.
+LC ) Files

-Ţ When creating a HOLD file, the Temporary dialog box displays only those reporting server applications to which you have access.
+Thi is section contains examples of how you would use a HOLD file.